pip-services/pip-services-docs/content/en/python/aws/containers/lambda_function.md

 - When handling calls the "cmd" parameter determines what action shall be called, while the other parameters are passed to the action itself.

 - Container configuration for this Lambda function is stored in *"./config/config.yml"* file.
-But this path can be overriden by *CONFIG_PATH* environment variable.
+But this path can be overriden by the *CONFIG_PATH* environment variable.

 #### References